 Small Business Social Responsibility, as I defined it for Small Actions Greater Good, is a commitment to contribute to the greater good by efficiently acting as or making changes to your small business that improves the world around you while also effectively contributing to your small business growth.

-Notice the two components: 1) contributing to the greater good AND 2) contributing to your business.
+Notice the two components to that definition: 1) contributing to the greater good AND 2) contributing to your business.

 Sometimes it's easier to understand a concept with a story.

-I met a Small Business Owner, we’ll call her Susan, at a conference in 2020.
-We started sharing business stories and before long, she was telling me about her experience with Social Responsibility.
+I met a Small Business Owner, we'll call her Susan, at a conference in 2020.
+We started sharing business stories, and before long, she told me about her experience with social responsibility.

-Susan owns a Computer Repair store.
-They have a physical location where clients bring in laptops, desktops, and tablets for software support, hardware repair, personal training, and more.
-They also order and build custom equipment for companies who want specific configurations and support without having an IT department of their own.
-She employs 10 people on average, has an established client list that keeps them busy, and has successfully operated for 15 years.
+Susan owns a computer repair store.
+They have a physical location where clients bring laptops, desktops, and tablets for software support, hardware repair, personal training, and more.
+They also order and build custom equipment for companies that want specific configurations and support without having an IT department of their own.
+She employs ten people on average, has an established client list that keeps them busy, and has successfully operated for 15 years.

-She’s planned one Social Responsibility event each year.
-However, she’s disheartened because she’s so passionate about their cause, but it feels like more work than it’s worth.
+She's planned one social responsibility event each year.
+However, she's disheartened because she's passionate about their cause, but it feels like more work than it's worth.